 Because without the confidence to approach and communicate with empathy and understanding, we have not moved very far forward at all.
 We are still in the space of watching and wondering without reaching out to the person we are concerned about.

 Do your employees feel comfortable discussing this issue?

 I can see now looking back at my abusive childhood.
-Their were so many people in my life who had a very good idea what was happening behind closed doors; but nobody said anything.
+There were so many people in my life who had a very good idea what was happening behind closed doors, but nobody said anything.
 It was not the done thing.
 What if they were wrong?

 So, they did their best to help but no one took any real action.
 Certainly never reached out to me to see what I needed.
 It was considered a family matter so the school and community did nothing.
 I am glad for children growing up in abusive households that this is no longer the case.